Rules Governing Certification

 D. Reapplication Right

-An applicant or SBWCP whose request for certification or renewal has been denied, or whose certification has been revoked, may reapply for certification under either Section III or Section IV, as applicable, no sooner than two years from the date of the decision by the Program Registrar.
+An applicant or SBWCP whose request for certification or renewal has been denied, or whose certification has been revoked, may reapply based on rules and verification processes set forth in this policy.
+Reapplication acceptance is at the discretion of the Program Registrar.
+Contact the Program registrar for more information.

 E. Immunity